LoopKit/loopdocs/docs/gh-actions/edit-browser.md

 !!! warning "New Release"
     If you have previously used this process for a prior release, use the same Modules you already copied.

-    You can often reuse customizations that you created earlier even with a new release.
-Attempt to use your existing patches before creating new ones.
+    You can often **reuse customizations** that you created earlier even with a new release. **Attempt to use your existing patches before creating new ones.**

     If a customization did not work, then

     1. Go to your <code>fork</code> of each Module
+    1. Make sure you are on the [Default Branch](#default-table) for that Module
-    2. Sync that Module to get the most recent version
+    1. Sync that Module to get the most recent version
+    1. If you are building released code, use the updated SHA-1 value to create a new `branch` to customize
+        * For dev branch, you always use the most recent version

     Skip ahead to [Edit Module in Browser](#edit-module-in-browser).